yalevras/obsidian/Brain/Work/Updates/October.md

 okay so the script and command are working for nisa boot interrupt a little bit for now, BUT it is not sending the raw command on asp correctly i am getting malformed function call at nisa.asp:107:12

 Oct 30th
-We can choose our username and send commands through that, currently figuring out how to close stuff and reopen with the new credentials without restarting CFS
+We can choose our username and send commands through that, currently figuring out how to close stuff and reopen with the new credentials without restarting CFs.

+Script figure out what is wrong.
+Keep in back of head about how to do this without turning on the camera normally.